melissaehong/AllProjects/README.md

 Algorithm challenges I have solved and/or yet to solve from Coding Dojo or CodeFights

 C#:
-Continuing education of C# since September 2017
+Continuing education of C#

 iOS:
-Continuing education of iOS(Swift) since September 2017
+Continuing education of iOS(Swift)

 MEAN:
-Various projects using Javascript and Node.js since June 2016
+Various projects using Javascript and Node.js

 Python:
-Various projects using Python, Django, Flask, mySQL, SQLite since June 2016
+Various projects using Python, Django, Flask, mySQL, SQLite

 Ruby:
-Continuing education of Ruby on Rails since September 2017
+Continuing education of Ruby on Rails

 Web Fundamentals:
-Various projects using HTML, CSS, jQuery, Javascript, API, Ajax since June 2016
+Various projects using HTML, CSS, jQuery, Javascript, API, Ajax